Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 \subsection{Evaluated Models}

-A condition for the selection of foundation models was the disclosure of the training data and the provision of a pre-trained model as discussed in Chapter \ref{section:dataacquisition}.
-At the time of writing, Chronos \cite{Ansari.2024}, TimesFM \cite{Das2024} and LagLlama \cite{Rasul.2024} fulfill both conditions.
-The foundation models are not be fine-tuned on the household datasets.
+A condition for the selection of TSFM was the disclosure of the training data and the provision of a pre-trained model as discussed in chapter \ref{section:data-acquisition}.
+At the time of writing, Chronos \cite{Ansari.2024}, TimesFM \cite{Das2024}, Sundial \cite{liu2025sundial}, Time-MoE \cite{shi_time-moe_2024}, Moirai \cite{woo_unified_2024} and LagLlama \cite{Rasul.2024} fulfill both conditions.
+The TSFM are not be fine-tuned on the household datasets introduced for our evaluation.
 Only inference is used on the unseen data for achieving zero-shot predictions \cite{zero-shot-xian2019}.
-The Chronos model is implemented via Github as suggested by \citet{Ansari.2024} and the model ``chronos-t5-large'' is used.
-The same applies for TimesFM \cite{Das2024} and LagLlama \cite{Rasul.2024} by implementing them from the official Github Repo using the provided model weights.
+Therefore we excluded models which need finetuning e.g. the TSFM Moment \citet{goswami_moment_2024}, which forecasting head is randomly initialized.
+The implemention is done by following the suggested usage from the official Github repository and using the provided model weights.
 For LagLlama, we activate RoPe scaling as suggested in the zero-shot tutorial for input sizes longer than the context length of 32, because most of the tested input sizes are above that threshold.
 As the main TFS competitors for the foundation models, we used time series models with a similar Transformer-based architecture.
 Namely, we chose the original Transformer Encoder-Decoder implementation ("VanillaTransformer") \cite{Vaswani.2017}, and PatchTST \cite{nie2023time}, which represents the current SOTA for household energy STLF (see Table \ref{tab:related_work_studies}).
-Furthermore, we chose the relatively new iTransfomer \cite{Liu.2024} and Temporal Fusion Transformer (TFT) \cite{lim2021temporal}, which we identified in our literature review.
+Furthermore, we chose iTransfomer \cite{Liu.2024} and Temporal Fusion Transformer (TFT) \cite{lim2021temporal}, which we identified in our literature review.
 The TFS Transformers are trained univariate, which can be a limiting factor for the TFS Transformers to varying degrees.
 However, this approach allows for the most direct comparison with the foundation models.
-For implementing the TFS Transformers, we used the \href{https://github.com/Nixtla/neuralforecast}{NeuralForecast library}, which is referring its model implementations to the corresponding papers.
+For implementing the TFS Transformers, we used the \href{https://github.com/Nixtla/neuralforecast}{NeuralForecast library}, which is referring its model implementations to the corresponding papers. \footnote{The complete preprocessing, training and evaluation code can be found under this github repo: \url{https://github.com/mmcux/benchmarking_tsfm_household_load_forecasting}}